haruta-otaki/spacecraft-telemetry-anomaly-detection/README.md

 features were on comparable scales.

 ### 2. Feature Extraction
-- **MiniRocket** transforms time-series windows into fixed-length feature vectors, enabling fast training and inference while preserving temporal structure.
+- MiniRocket transforms time-series windows into fixed-length feature vectors, enabling fast training and inference while preserving temporal structure.

 ### 3. Models Implemented
 - One-Class SVM
 - Isolation Forest
 - Local Outlier Factor (LOF)
-- Ensemble model combining multiple detectors
+- Ensemble model

+The ensumble model is designed to combine multiple detectors to leverage the complementary strengths of the three algorithms: One-Class SVM defines the boundary of normal data, Isolation Forest isolates anomalies via recursive partitioning, and LOF measures local density deviations.
+The ensemble applies a “maximum voting” strategy with a threshold of one vote, flagging a test example as anomalous if any model predicts it as suchprioritizing recall.

 ### 4. Evaluation Metrics
 - Precision (anomalous class)
 - Recall (anomalous class)
 - Fβ-score
-; this encourages the learning algorithms to capture temporal trends and patterns, whilst promoting high recall: a single anomalous timestamp con- tributes to the anomaly scores of multiple windows, increas- ing its likelihood of detection
 ---

 ## Results